With inflation picking up, Social Security benefits will jump a whopping 8.7% in 2023.

-Benefit recipients will see the raise beginning with the checks to be issued the first week of January 2022.
-Unfortunately, the Medicare Part B premium that is automatically deducted from Social Security check will rise from $148.50 to $170.10 for the vast majority of beneficiaries.
-Fortunately, however, because of a “hold harmless” provision, those who were on Medicare prior to 2022 and were receiving Social Security benefits won’t see their premium increase in excess of the increase in their Social Security.
-On the other hand, all seniors with higher incomes will pay an increased Medicare Part B premium.
-Seniors with “modified adjusted gross income” of at least $91,000 ($182,000 for couples) a year are subject to the Medicare premium surcharge.
+Benefit recipients will see the raise beginning with the checks to be issued the first week of January 2023.
+To make matters even better, the Medicare Part B premium that is automatically deducted from your Social Security check will actually decrease from $170.10 to $164.90 for the vast majority of beneficiaries.
+This is the first time in many years that we haven’t had to rely on the “hold harmless” provision that prohibits Medicare Part B premiums from increasing in excess of the increase in Social Security benefits.
+Keep in mind, however, that seniors with higher incomes will pay an increased Medicare Part B premium.
+Seniors with “modified adjusted gross income” of at least $97,000 ($194,000 for couples) a year are subject to the Medicare premium surcharge.

-With this 2022 Social Security cost-of-living adjustment, the maximum retirement benefit for a worker retiring at full retirement age in 2022 increases slightly to a lofty $3,345 per month.
-Remember, however, that full retirement age is now age 66 and 2 months for those born in 1955, and 66 and 4 months for those born in 1956.
+With this 2023 Social Security cost-of-living adjustment, the maximum retirement benefit for a worker retiring at full retirement age in 2023 increases slightly to a lofty $3,627 per month.
+Remember, however, that full retirement age is now age 66 and 6 months for those born in 1957.
 Full retirement age will gradually increase so that it will eventually become age 67 for those born in 1960 or later.
 The earliest a person can start receiving Social Security retirement benefits will remain at age 62.
-The average monthly benefit for all retired workers in 2022 will rise to $1,657.
+The average monthly benefit for all retired workers in 2023 will rise to $1,827.

 SENIOR CITIZENS’ FREEDOM TO WORK ACT OF 2000

 When this article was first posted in 2000, there were limits on the amounts retirees between ages 65 and 69 could earn without sacrificing any benefits.
-Thanks to the Senior Citizens’ Freedom to Work Act of 2000, those who have reached full retirement age (full retirement age is now age 66 and 2 months for those born in 1955, and 66 and 4 months for those born in 1956) can continue to work and have unlimited earning without causing a reduction in their Social Security benefits.
+Thanks to the Senior Citizens’ Freedom to Work Act of 2000, those who have reached full retirement age (full retirement age is now age 66 and 6 months for those born in 1957) can continue to work and have unlimited earnings without causing a reduction in their Social Security benefits.
 This change became effective as of January 1, 2000.
-Prior to this change, those between ages 65 and 69 saw a reduction in their benefits if they had excess earnings.
+Prior to this change, those between the ages of 65 and 69 saw a reduction in their benefits if they had excess earnings.

 Those under full retirement age should keep in mind that it’s only earnings from self-employment and wage income that are considered in determining whether your earnings exceed the limits.
 That is, interest, dividend and other so-called passive income is not counted.
 Neither are capital gains or most forms of rental income.
 The bottom line is that investment income won’t cause you to lose your Social Security benefits.